|Type||Summer Schools - |

 Oxford University operates a 'gathered field' closing date system by which applications are reviewed fairly and equally in batches at specific dates throughout the admissions period rather than on a first come, first served or rolling basis.

-There is a limited number of places available on every advanced-level course within each gathered field, and in assigning successful applicants to seminar groups the admissions panel will pay particular attention to applicants' personal statements.
+There is a limited number of places available on every Level 2 course within each gathered field, and in assigning successful applicants to seminar groups the admissions panel will pay particular attention to applicants' personal statements.

 There are three deadlines for applications:

-Applicants will normally be notified of the panel's decision by email within 14 days of the relevant gathered field deadline.
+Applicants will normally be notified of the panel's decision by email from firstname.lastname@example.org within 14 days of the relevant gathered field deadline.

 Applicants who are offered a place on the summer school must respond in writing within 14 days to accept or decline the offer.
-In accepting our offer of a place applicants are committing to paying the programme fees in full by the due date.
+In accepting an offer of a place applicants are committing to paying their programme fees in full by the due date.

 Please contact the Programme Administrator by email at firstname.lastname@example.org